OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/extending-your-network.md

 -

 ## 💬 Summary
+- Port forwarding
+- Firewalls
+- VPN basics
+- LAN Network Devices
+- Routers
--
+- Switches

 -----

 ### Task 1 - Introduction to Port Forwarding

-Port forwarding is an essential component in connecting applications and serverces to the internet.
+Port forwarding is an essential component in connecting applications and services to the internet.
 Without port forwarding, applications and services like web servers would only be available to devices within the same direct network.

-Port forwarding is configured at the router of a network.
+Port forwarding is configured on the router of a network.

 -----

 ### Task 2 - Firewalls 101

-A `firewall` is a device within a network responsible for detemining what traffic is allowed to enter and exit.
+A `firewall` is a device within a network responsible for determining what traffic is allowed to enter and exit.
 A `firewall` can be thought of as a border security of a network.

 An administrator can configure a firewall to permit or deny traffic from entering or exiting a network based on:
 - Where the traffic is coming from.
 - Where the traffic is going to.
 - What port the traffic is for.
-- What protocol is the traffic using.
+- What protocol the traffic is using.

 Firewalls perform packet inspection to determine the answers to these questions.

 Firewalls come in all shapes and sizes.
-From dedicated hardware that can handle large amounts of data to resisdential routers or software such as Snort, firewalls can be catagorised into 2 to 5 categories.
+From dedicated hardware that can handle large amounts of data to residential routers or software such as Snort, firewalls can be categorised into two to five categories.

 Let's look at the two primary categories.
 ```